top of page

 Between 1967 and 1972 Annanetta seems to have changed hands a few times.
 Initially being owned by a Stella Dorothy Meadway of Pulborough Sussex before quickly transferring to a Mr Brian Spoor and Frederick Horseman of Whitley Bay.
 She seems to have stayed with these two gentlemen for a couple of years before being sold in May 1972 to the person from whom I bought her, Peter Emms.

+This period of Annanetta's life was defined by the ownership of Peter Emms.
 Under Peter's ownership Annanetta had an active life between his home in Upton on Severn near Worcester and his holiday home in Falmouth.
 I understand he made regular trips down the Severn, around Land's End to moor up off St Mawes in the Falmouth estuary in Cornwall.
 Here she is off St Mawes during the 1980s

-Falmouth Harbour is where I first saw her in 2003 (please see video in the Blogs section).
-She was in quite a state as Peter had been unwell and unable to visit her.
 She was though exactly what I wanted - a large Classic TSDMY!
 Lengthy negotiations with Peter ensued but eventually we got there!

-That summer of 2003 she came out of the water down at Mylor and all her exterior work was restored by the lovely Michael Johnman (would love to hear from him again).
+That summer of 2003 she came out of the water down at Mylor and all her exterior work was restored by the lovely Michael Johnman (I’d love to hear from him again).
 Again I have pictures and video to load.
 We then popped her back in the water for some fun for a few days before pulling her out again at Falmouth Docks and road trailing her to Penton Hook on the Thames.
 I've posted some video of her coming off the trailer and into the water.
 Quite an amazing sight some of which you can see in videos in the blog section!

 She spent a few months at Penton Hook while we did various pieces of work ably undertaken by Stuart Emms (no relation to Peter).
 Stuart has had a huge hand in the the rest of the Annanetta story and I take this opportunity to thank him wholeheartedly for accompanying me on this fantastic journey!